-Consider options for Wool level-crossing to reduce barrier downtime e.g. extend platform.
-DCC is liaising with Network Rail to establish whether this would reduce barrier downtime and if so, the likely cost.
+• Consider options for Wool level-crossing to reduce barrier downtime e.g. extend platform.
+DC Highways is liaising with Network Rail to establish whether this would reduce barrier downtime and if so, the likely cost.
+Long-term solution

 Redbridge Pit / Moreton Station transport improvements: